A Fast Broadband Beamspace Transformation: Abstract

 We present a new computationally efficient method for multi-beamforming in the broadband setting.
 Our ``fast beamspace transformation'' forms $B$ beams from $M$ sensor outputs using a number of operations per sample that scales linearly (to within logarithmic factors) with $M$ when $B\sim M$.
 While the narrowband version of this transformation can be performed efficiently with a spatial fast Fourier transform, the broadband setting requires coherent processing of multiple array snapshots simultaneously.

-Our algorithm works by taking $N$ samples off of each of $M$ sensors and encoding the sensor outputs into a set of coefficients using a special non-uniform spaced Fourier transform.
+Our algorithm works by taking $N$ samples off of each of $M$ sensors and encoding the sensor outputs into a set of coefficients using a special non-uniformly spaced Fourier transform.
 From these coefficients, each beam is formed by solving a small system of equations that has Toeplitz structure.
-The total runtime complexity is $\mathcal{O}(M\log N+B\log N)$ operations per sample, exhibiting essentially the same scaling as in the narrowband case and vastly outperforming broadband beamformers based on delay and sum whose computations scale as $\mathcal{O}(MB)$.
+The total runtime complexity is $\mathcal{O}(M\log N+B\log N)$ operations per sample, exhibiting essentially the same scaling as in the narrowband case.
+Our method offers significantly higher accuracy and lower computational complexity than delay-and-sum filtering techniques and significantly higher accuracy and lower latency than standard frequency-domain techniques based on sub-band processing.

-Alongside a careful mathematical formulation and analysis of our fast broadband beamspace transform, we provide a host of numerical experiments demonstrating the algorithm's favorable computational scaling and high accuracy.
+An additional benefit of the proposed approach is that it allows for a careful error analysis; we give concrete formulas for the bias and variance of the beamformer given the array parameters.
+We also provide a host of numerical experiments demonstrating the algorithm's favorable computational scaling and high accuracy.
 Finally, we demonstrate how tasks such as interpolating to ``off-grid" angles and nulling an interferer are more computationally efficient when performed directly in beamspace.